johnamdickson/portfolio-project-5/README.md

 - A subscription service for the learn feature.
 - Videos to compliment the learn pdf offering.
 - A styled email for order confirmation and learn to crochet.
+- A standalon css file for the Products app.

 <a href="#contents">BACK TO CONTENTS 🔼</a>